 It’s not just the shape of the boards that has been influenced by Jada’s experiences in Saltwater, the Barrington Coast provides a rich canvas to draw inspiration, from the abundance of natural forms, transformative landscapes and rich stories and characters.
 Jada captures imagery of burnt tree bark and vibrant green regrowth for her reference book and is inspired by the curls of Lisa’s hair post-surf.

-Situated right on Tuncurry’s lakeside waterfront is Hamilton’s Oysters, a casual and charming bar and restaurant that offers a relaxed dining experience with fantastic views across Wallis Lake.
-The perfect lunch spot with friends, Hamilton’s boasts an extensive bar offering and a menu to suit every taste, with deliciously fresh seafood, like Sydney Rock Oysters being a speciality.
+Situated right on Tuncurry’s lakeside waterfront is Thirty Three Degrees, a casual and charming bar and restaurant that offers a relaxed dining experience with fantastic views across Wallis Lake.
+The perfect lunch spot with friends, Hamilton’s boasts an extensive bar offering and a menu to suit every taste, with deliciously fresh seafood, like Sydney Rock Oysters being a specialty.

 Sydney Rock Oysters from Wallis Lake are considered one of the world’s premium seafood delicacies.
-Hamilton’s oysters come from its own leases, farmed in Wallis Lake’s pristine turquoise waters, these exceptional oysters are available freshly shucked to eat in or takeaway.
+The oysters at Thirty Three Degrees come from its own leases, farmed in Wallis Lake’s pristine turquoise waters, these exceptional oysters are available freshly shucked to eat in or takeaway.

 Jada and Lisa soak up the atmosphere and are thrilled with the local oysters.
 Before leaving, a new composition is captured as a reference for Jada’s design library.